 Lulalend is an online provider of business funding to SMEs and Paycode provides biometric digital identity and low-cost access to basic financial services in rural areas,

-According to Ventureburn, the awards recognises the top 50 inclusive fintech startups across the globe that are making a concerted effort to provide financial services to underserved communities across the world.
+According to Ventureburn, the awards recognise the top 50 inclusive fintech startups across the globe that are making a concerted effort to provide financial services to underserved communities across the world.